nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###Cons

-1. No functionality to sort cards and reports in the order of users preference.
+1. No functionality to sort cards and reports in the order of user's preference.
 2. No functionalities to assign a task to members in a checklist.
-3. No functionality for calender view for user preference.
+3. No functionality for calendar view for user preference.
 4. Due dates are not allowed for input.